abalkin/kcc/README.md

 ## price of k

-If you /have/ to ask, you can't afford it.
-If you know /how/ to ask, you will get it for free and for life.
+If you **have** to ask, you can't afford it.
+If you know **how** to ask, you will get it for free and for life.

 ## where is k

-A trial version of `k` with 1 gigabute addressable workspace is distributed for free via Anaconda in form of x64 builds for Linux and macOS.
-If you are on Solaris, z/OS, ARM — don't worry, good things come to those who wait.
+A trial version of `k` with a draconian limit of 1 gigabyte addressable workspace is distributed for free via Anaconda in form of x64 builds for Linux and macOS.
+If you are on Solaris, z/OS, ARM, don't worry, good things come to those who wait.
-If you are on Windows, well, lets not cry over spilled Guinness.
+If you are on Windows, lets not cry over spilled Guinness.

 Go to https://anaconda.org/ and follow the instructions.
 Anaconda shell integration option is recommended.
 Once you install Anaconda, install shaktidb, which is `k` in